 Even if you don’t have a walk-in closet and don’t have space to devote to a whole tower of shoes, you can still utilize the laminated card idea on the outside of your shoe boxes to see what you have without having to open the lid!
 Easy peasy and dust free to boot!

-For more storage solution ideas, you might want to check out a few of my other posts by shown below….
+For more storage solution ideas, you might want to check out a few of our other posts by shown below….